 There are many courses.
 They all seem to charge some type of fee.
 Check with your local technical college before you tackle distance learning.
 You might get more for your education dollar that way.

 Learn from an Expert That Earns $3000-$5000 a Month!

 However, there are really cool at-home learning programs, like Caitlin Pyle's, Proofread Anywhere.
 Caitlin is a proofreader herself and designed the program for anyone, regardless of proofreading experience.
 Caitlin earns between $3000 and $5000 a month proofreading and does a lot of it from her iPad no less!
 I interviewed Caitlin and asked her some tough questions about the reality of proofreading from home.
 You can read the entire interview here.

 I just did a search on Indeed.com and there are over two dozen openings right now for proofreaders.

-Also think about who would needs proofreaders?
-Logically publishers – first one that comes to my mind is newspapers.
-Even small town newspapers.
-You’ll want to check freelance sites as well, like Freelancer.com and eLance.com.
-I’ve also found that Craigslist and writer forums can be a good place to job hunt for proofreading jobs.
+Also, think about who would need proofreaders?
+Logically publishers – the first one that comes to my mind is newspapers.
+Even small-town newspapers.
+You'll want to check freelance sites as well, like Freelancer.com and eLance.com.
+I've also found that Craigslist and writer forums can be a good place to job hunt for proofreading jobs.